President Trump Accuses Fired FBI Director James Comey Of Lying Under Oath

-President Trump on Friday claimed former FBI director James Comey lied under oath during his sworn testimony before a Congressional committee.
+President Trump on Friday claimed former FBI Director James Comey lied under oath during his sworn testimony before a Congressional committee.

 "No collusion.
 No obstruction.
 He's a leaker," Trump said during a White House news conference when asked about Comey's testimony.